enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/intro-to-studio-ii.md

 [1: Obbys]

-Obbys are short for Obstacle Courses, and is commonly used on the Roblox platform.
+Obbys are short for Obstacle Courses, and are commonly used on the Roblox platform.